 We are here to walk with you and recognize that each funeral situation is unique.
 Lisa is the best person here, at St. Anastasia, to help guide you through your particular situation.
 We encourage you to contact her to set up your planning meeting.
 However, we are also aware that people sometimes are looking for additional helpful information.
 Below are a few links to additional general information about Catholic funerals.

 Catholic Funeral Rites

 God speaks to us through His Holy Scripture.
 We will go over selections at our planning meeting.

 “Music is integral to the Funeral rites.
 It allows the community to express convictions and feelings that word alone may fail to convey…” read more.

-At your planning meeting with Holly, she will walk you through your options for music here at St. Anastasia Catholic Church.
+At your planning meeting with Lisa, she will walk you through your options for music here at St. Anastasia Catholic Church.